06 January 2021

 Discover more about the Sherlock Holmes 50p coin

 The Royal Mint issued a special Sherlock Holmes 50p in May 2019, to celebrate the 160th anniversary of author Sir Arthur Conan Doyle’s birth.
 The first story involving the character of Sherlock Holmes was published in 1887, and since then Holmes has inspired countless films, video games, radio plays and TV series.

 The BBC TV show Sherlock ran from 2010 to 2017 and was hugely popular.
 The drama was based on Sir Arthur Conan Doyle's detective stories and starred Benedict Cumberbatch as Sherlock Holmes and Martin Freeman as Doctor John Watson.

-The commemorative 50p coins were made available in Gold proof, Silver Proof, Silver Proof Piedfort and Brilliant Uncirculated versions.
-Unlike many of the other collectable 50p coins, the Sherlock Holmes 50p was not entered into general circulation, so it's not likely you'll find it in your loose change.
+The commemorative 50p coins were made available in Gold proof, Silver Proof, Silver Proof Piedfort and Brilliant Uncirculated versions, whilst 8,602,000 coins were put into circulation.

 The specification of the coins is as follows:

 Sherlock Holmes 50p Brilliant Uncirculated Coin

 - Metal: Cupro-Nickel

 - Retail price: £10